 Driving through Indiana might not be the first place that comes to mind when planning a road trip, but it’s a route that definitely should be considered.
-Road trips can be a ton of fun, especially when there are stops all along the way that blend together a mix of fun, good food, adventure, history, culture, and architecture.
+Road trips can be a ton of fun, especially when there are stops all along the way that blends together a mix of fun, good food, adventure, history, culture, and architecture.
 Southern Indiana has all of these!
 If driven straight through, the trip would only take around four hours, but there are more than enough interesting stops to spend a day or more at each of the five main areas.

 1. Miller House and Gardens

 The Miller House is one of the finest expressions of American modernism, an integration of a bright and open floor plan home featuring stone and glass walls, skylights and colorful textiles.
-The compelling landscaping concerned with composition of shaping spaces..
-The house showcases the work of leading 20th-century architects and designers: Eero Saarinen, Alexander Girard, and Dan Kiley.
+The compelling landscaping concerned with the composition of shaping spaces… The house showcases the work of leading 20th-century architects and designers: Eero Saarinen, Alexander Girard, and Dan Kiley.

 2. Zaharokos Ice Cream Parlor and Museum

 Step inside Zaharakos and you’re stepping back in time to an old-fashioned ice cream parlor with stained glass Tiffany lamps, carved oak, and marble, and a double soda fountain.
-There’s also a museum where you can learn about soda fountains and mechanical music after you finish their famous GOM spicy sloppy joe and cheese sandwich followed by their Tin Roof sundae.
+There’s also a museum where you can learn about soda fountains and mechanical music after you finish their famous GOM spicy sloppy joe and cheese sandwich followed by their Tin Roof Sundae.

 Downtown Columbus is perfect for an afternoon stroll.
 Stop in at the Bartholomew Public Library, admire the public sculptures and architecture of First Christian Church, or my favorite – peak through the wrought iron gates into the colorful manicured courtyards of the majestic historic homes.